 What If You Already Submitted and Found a Mistake?

 Don't panic.
 Some embassies allow you to upload corrected documents through their portal.
 If not, contact the visa application center immediately.
-In some cases, you can withdraw and reapply – better than a refusal on your record.

-Get Error-Free Documents from $5
+Get Error-Free Insurance – $5